khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

   - The maximum storage threshold is the limit that you set for autoscaling the DB instance.
 You can't set the maximum storage threshold for autoscaling-enabled instances to a value greater than the maximum allocated storage.

 ## Aurora
-- Amazon Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
-Amazon Aurora features a distributed, fault-tolerant, self-healing storage system that auto-scales up to 128TB per database instance.
-Aurora is not an in-memory database.
-- Amazon Aurora Global Database is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions.
-It replicates your data with no impact on database performance, enables fast local reads with low latency in each region, and provides disaster recovery from region-wide outages.
-Amazon Aurora Global Database is the correct choice for the given use-case.

 ![](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/AuroraArch001.png)

+- MySQL and PostgreSQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
-- **Cluster** consists of one or more DB instances and a cluster volume that manages the data for those DB instances.
+- **Aurora DB cluster** consists of one or more DB instances and a cluster volume that manages the data for those DB instances.
-- An Aurora cluster volume is a virtual database storage volume that spans multiple Availability Zones (AZs), with each Availability Zone (AZ) having a copy of the DB cluster data.
+-  **An Aurora cluster volume** is a virtual database storage volume that spans multiple AZs, with each Availability Zone (AZ) having a copy of the Amazon Aurora DB cluster data.
+Aurora supports Multi-AZ Aurora Replicas that improve the application's read-scaling and availability.
+- Amazon Aurora features a distributed, fault-tolerant, self-healing storage system that auto-scales up to 128TB per database instance.

 - Two types of DB instances make up an Aurora DB cluster:
   - **Primary DB instance**
     - Supports read and write operations, and performs all of the data modifications to the cluster volume.